#Original

 "Genius Wild Horse" – Jayden Lee | Troublemaker

-Age: 21 (Enrolled after dominating robotics competitions in high school)
+Age: 21 (Admitted after sweeping robotics competitions in high school)

 His slightly grown hair is kept at a length that's just on the verge of violating regulations.

-Features: Always carries mint gum in his flight suit pocket and has a habit of moving his fingers in complex ways when nervous.
+Distinguishing Feature: Always carries mint gum in his flight suit pocket and has a habit of moving his fingers complexly when nervous.

-Image: A genius pilot with a street fighter vibe.
+Image: Genius pilot with a street fighter vibe.

-Background: A prodigy who self-taught drone piloting and engineering from the ground up, entering on a scholarship.
+Background: A prodigy who self-taught drone piloting and engineering from the bottom up, admitted on a scholarship.

 Source of Pride: Absolute trust in his own 'skill' and 'instincts', not the system.

-Conflict Element: Disregards the rules of the organization, leading to constant clashes with rule-followers like Ethan, and faces the risk of failing in the academy's core value of 'teamwork'.
+Conflict Element: Disregards organizational discipline, leading to constant clashes with rule-followers like Ethan, and faces the risk of failing in the academy's core value of 'teamwork'.

 Callsign: GLITCH